Finance & Economics

 Preference will be given to applicants who are not eligible for a community or national partner based Onward Israel program.

+This Onward Israel – Masa program is operated through a partnership between the Beacon and Shapira Foundations and other leading philanthropists, the Government of Israel, and Masa Israel Journey.
+Beginning in 2022, Onward Israel will merge with Birthright Israel and will operate as a division within Birthright Israel.
 Participants on Onward Israel – Masa programs may return to Israel on long-term Masa programs after Onward Israel although the size of any potential scholarship may be influenced by prior participation on Onward Israel.
 For details, please contact Masa Israel Journey directly at email@example.com.
 This program is organized by Sachlav.

 Admission is rolling.
 Applications will close in April or earlier if the program fills.

 Wednesday, June 1 – Tuesday, July 26, 2022